Cyrillisation in the Soviet Union: Process

 The first language whose writing was changed from Latin to Cyrillic was Kabardian in 1935–1936, which was followed by languages in the North in 1936.
-Later, the cyrillicization project was applied to almost all languages that had previously been romanized, for example, to Kazakh, Bashkir, and Tatar; by 1941, 60 of the Soviet Union's 67 written languages had been cyrillicized.
-The project continued into the 1950s, with a number of new languages being cyrillicized, such as Dungan, Kurdish and Uyghur.
-The process of cyrillicization also affected Soviet satellite states in the early 1940s, such as the Mongolian People's Republic and Tuva in their respective official languages (Mongolian and Tuvan).
-However, there are a number of languages that do not implement it, such as Estonian, Latvian, Lithuanian, Finnish, Georgian, Karelian, Armenian and Yiddish.
+Later, the cyrillicization project was applied to almost all languages whose writing had previously been latinized, for example Kazakh, Bashkir, and Tatar; by 1941, 60 of the Soviet Union's 67 written languages had been cyrillicized.
+The project continued into the 1950s, with a number of new languages being cyrillicized, such as Kurdish (1946) and Dungan (1953).
+The process of cyrillicization also affected Soviet satellite states in the early 1940s, such as Mongolia and Tuva, in their respective official languages (Mongolian and Tuvan).
+However, there were a number of languages that did not implement it, such as Estonian, Latvian, Lithuanian, Finnish, Georgian, Karelian, Armenian, and Yiddish.

-The Abkhaz and Ossetic language is a special case: these two languages are not converted into Cyrillic (unlike many Latinized alphabets), but were initially converted to Georgian scripts; only in the 1950s Abkhaz and Ossetic began to use Cyrillic.
-Some languages, which still do not have written forms during the peak of latinization campaigns such as Gagauz, are later also given Cyrillic-based alphabet.
+The Abkhaz and Ossetian languages were a special case: these two languages were not cyrillized, but were initially converted to Georgian scripts; only in the 1950s did Abkhaz and Ossetian begin to use Cyrillic.
+Some languages which still did not have written forms during the peak of the latinization campaign, such as Gagauz, were later also given Cyrillic-based alphabets.

-In general, the process of converting to Cyrillic script in many languages tends to be hasty.
-For example, in Kyrgyz, Bashkir and Uzbek, just a short time after the new orthography of these languages was officially adopted, local parliaments passed decrees changing the writing system from Latin to Cyrillic.
+In general, the process of converting to Cyrillic script in many languages tended to be hasty.
+For example, in Kyrgyz, Bashkir, and Uzbek, just a short time after the new orthography of these languages was officially adopted, local parliaments passed decrees changing the writing system from Latin to Cyrillic.
 This led to many new Cyrillic-based alphabets being implemented with little regard for the specific features of each language.
-According to Turcologist Baskakov, the Latin scripts previously used actually correspond more to the phonetic aspects of the Turkic languages than Cyrillic.
+According to Turcologist Baskakov, the Latin scripts previously used actually corresponded more to the phonetic aspects of the Turkic languages than Cyrillic.
 Development of the linguistic aspects of the newly cyrillicized languages was then complicated by events such as World War II and the effects of the Great Purge which eliminated the existing local elites.
 For example, the publication of the Tatar-Russian dictionary using the Cyrillic alphabet was only possible after de-Stalinization in the mid-1950s.